hapi-robo/temi-guide/docs/source/network-admin/06_firewall.rst

   The last column labeled ``Recommended``, in the CSV file, provides the minimum set needed for establishing telepresence sessions and OTA software updates.

-The latest firewall settings have been tested on the following software versions.
+The latest firewall settings have been tested on the following software versions using a `Netgate 1100 Security Gateway <https://docs.netgate.com/pfsense/en/latest/solutions/sg-1100/>`_ running `pfSense 21.02.2 <https://www.pfsense.org/>.

 +---------------------------+------------+
 |                           | Version    |